leviner/CabledArray/README.md

-# cahw2018
+# Cabled Array Data Processing and Visualization

-2018 Cabled Array Hack Workshop Code, Notebooks, and Examples
+Code initially developed as part of the 2018 Cabled Array Hack Workshop from Feb 21-23, 2018 at the University of Washington.